yesbit/ETHWaterloo/README.md

 # Example Architecture

-- You can use the the Metaverse API explorer to query information pertaining to an address through a node.js server.
+- You can use the Metaverse API explorer to query information pertaining to an address through a node.js server.

 - Create corresponding Ethereum accounts for Metaverse accounts using web3.js and store the pairs in a data structure.